Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-3Dvfr0Nx0Ww.md

 ### Transcript

-> we can have doggo houses that's now that's a hardening question that would be cool i would be able to i would love it if we could be able to name the list of doggos i think that would be pretty sweet
+> we can have doggo houses that's now that's a hardening question that would be cool I would be able to I would love it if we could be able to name the list of doggos I think that would be pretty sweet